 Hugo took me to a workshop and showed me the works of the other artists.
 That is how I heard of the group.

-What has Piece by Piece and creating mosaics added to your lives?
+What has Piece by Piece and creating mosaics added to your life?

 It has given me a lot of peace, and the ability to see life from a different perspective as an artist and human being.
 I have also enjoyed the companionship of the group and I appreciate the instructors and group leaders.